esheldon/reredux/config/README.txt

       mean m from 1 and 2 gives (0.9 +/- 0.9) x 10^{-3}
       but not sure what the error should be, probably fairly correlated

+- going to do a run with twice the noise
+- mcal-v05d03
+    - deep run with target_noise: 0.1754

 great3reredux v1
 -----------------